|So are you more of a red lighting or yellow lighting kind of guy?|

 Skilled First Officer

 In general, Skilled First Officer is a great cheap pick for any Command 2 ship, and Gladiators (Demolisher or no) are no exception.
-For a single point, you get a one-use effect that discards your top command dial prior to revealing your command.
-Some ramifications of this:
+For a single point, you get a lot of control over your command dials when you need it the most.

 The Gladiator-II trades out one of its side black dice for a red dice and upgrades its anti-squadron flak to two blue dice for +6 points over a regular Gladiator-I. In general I view the red dice on the side arcs as a downgrade as they do less average damage than black dice (0.75 versus 1) and cannot be rerolled by Ordnance Experts like black dice can (rerollable black dice have an average damage of 1.25) and can't trigger black crits.
 Their only upside is they have a 1/8 chance of rolling an accuracy result, but that's not the kind of thing that's normally that reliable.